-Effective with the spin-off on March 20, 2009, GAMCO does not have an ownership interest in Teton.
-GAMCO owned approximately 11.9% of Teton's Class A shares and approximately 52.1% of Teton's Class B shares as of December 31, 2008.
+GAMCO owned approximately 11.9% of Teton's class A shares and approximately 52.1% of Teton's class B shares as of December 31, 2008.

 GGCP, Inc. ("GGCP") owned approximately 95% of the combined voting power of the outstanding common stock of GAMCO and approximately 72% of the equity interest of GAMCO.
 Mr. Mario J. Gabelli ("Mr. Gabelli") owned approximately 75% of the shares of GGCP.
-The ownership percentages set forth in this paragraph are as of December 31, 2008.
+Cascade Investments, L.L.C., Frederick J. Mancheski and Royce & Associates owned approximately 23.1%, 25.0% and 7.7% of GAMCO's class A shares.
+The ownership percentages set forth in this paragraph are accurate as of December 31, 2008.

-MJG IV Partnership owned approximately 31.8% of Teton's Class A shares as of December 31, 2009.
+MJG IV Partnership owned approximately 8.2% of Teton's class A shares and approximately 35.6% of Teton's class B shares.
 Mr. Gabelli is the general partner of MJG IV Partnership and the limited partners of MJG IV Partnership are family members of Mr. Gabelli.
+The ownership percentages set forth in this paragraph is accurate as of December 31, 2008.

-As of December 31, 2009, Westwood Management Corporation owned approximately 21.1% of Teton's Class A shares.
+As of December 31, 2008, Westwood Management Corporation owned approximately 77.1% of Teton's class A shares.
 Westwood Holdings Group owns 100% of Westwood Management Corporation.